microsoft/SQL_LogScout/README.md

 ## 12. LightPerf

 Collects everything that the GeneralPerf scenario does (includes Basic scenario), _except_ the Extended Event traces.
 This is intended to capture light perf data to get an overall system performance view without detailed execution of queries (no XEvents).
+Typically this is used for long-term performance collection as well as on very busy systems where Extended Events information isn't needed to analyze the problem.

 ## 13. ProcessMonitor